Shopify/Klint/docusaurus/docs/3-functions/transforms/translate.md

 - Translation affects all subsequent drawing operations until reset or popped
 - Translations are cumulative - multiple `translate()` calls add together
 - Use `push()` and `pop()` to save and restore transformation state
-- Translation happens before drawing, not after
+- Translation needs to happens before drawing, not after
-- Useful for moving groups of objects together
-- Combined with rotation and scaling for complex transformations
+- Important for rotation and scaling as it moves the origin of transformation
 - Does not affect the canvas size, only the coordinate system origin
 - To reset all transformations, use `resetTransform()`